Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Over/under insights

-- Baltimore and its opponents have combined for 46 points only twice this season.
+- Baltimore and its opponents have combined for 46 points -- this matchup's over/under -- just two times this year.

 - Indianapolis has combined with its opponents to score more than 46 points in one game this season.